Capstone Project Proposal Guidelines

 Genreal Project Guidelines:

-- The student must submit the proposal on or before the proposal due date (December 19, 2014 for the Spring 2015 semester)and have formal approval before registering for the course.
+- The student must submit the proposal on or before the proposal due date (July 31, 2015 for the fall 2015 semester)and have formal approval before registering for the course.

 - The student must devote a minimum of 130 hours to the project (excluding preparation time for the proposal).
 A time-log will be required.